codez0mb1e/FinArt.AI/banking/cases.md

   - inside the bank:
   - e.g., let's buy $100 from my ruble debit card
   - outside the bank (integration with Cortana, Siri, etc.):
-  - e.g., let's order a Caesar pizza on a thin dough in Papa Beppe by 9 PM.
+  - e.g., let's order a Caesar pizza on a thin dough in 'Papa Peppe' by 9 PM.